cv3/api-examples/README.md

 ## CV3 REST API Credentials

+All examples require a "REST_KEY" and a "REST_SECRET".
+These are provided by CV3.
 Instructions for setting up the API for use are [here](https://docs.google.com/document/d/1LG8mM1v5gmoIHL66H5szUVyeZz2chUlT6pGUv7y9-uU/edit).
 Please note: